RahulSinghRaj/tele-shilling-bot-test/README.md

 ## But there is a paid beta test program working now.
 it is being used by some shillers for test and early use for this program.
 But it is **NOT FREE** (only official release will be FREE).
-If you want beta test, DM @AllCoinLab
+If you want beta test, DM https://t.me/AllCoinLab

 # IMPORTANT
 ### DO NOT MODIFY ANYTHING WHICH IS NOT MENTIONED